Distribution of primes of split reductions for abelian surfaces: Effective Chebotarev Density Theorem

 An effective version of the theorem with an explicit error term was proved by Lagarias and Odlyzko \cite{LaOd77} in the 1970s, which was then reformulated by Serre in the 1980s \cite{Se81}.
-Later on, Murty-Murty-Saradha \cite{MuMuSa88} derived a better error term under GRH for Dedekind zeta functions and AHC for finite Galois extensions of number fields.
-Under the extra Pair Correlation Conjecture (PCC) for the Artin L-functions attached to irreducible characters of $G$ (see Section 3 of \cite{MuMuWo18}), M.R.
+Later on, Murty-Murty-Saradha \cite{MuMuSa88} derived a better error term under GRH and AHC.
+Afterwards, under the extra Pair Correlation Conjecture for the Artin L-functions attached to irreducible characters of $G$ (see Section 3 of \cite{MuMuWo18}), M.R.
 Murty and V.K.
-Murty obtained a better error term of $\pi_{\cal{C}}(x, L/K)$ which was refined by Murty-Murty-Wong \cite{MuMuWo18} afterward.
+Murty obtained a better error term of $\pi_{\cal{C}}(x, L/K)$ which was refined by Murty-Murty-Wong \cite{MuMuWo18}.
 The following theorem summarizes the aforementioned results.

-\begin{theorem} Let $L/K$ be a finite Galois extension of number fields with Galois group $G$ and let $\mathcal{C}$ be a subset of $G$ that is invariant under conjugation. \begin{enumerate} \item[(i)] Assuming GRH for the Dedekind zeta function of $L$, we have that as $x\to \infty$, \item[(ii)] Assuming GRH for the Dedekind zeta function of $L$ and AHC for Artin L-functions associated to $L/K$, we have that as $x\to \infty$, \item[(iii)] Assuming GRH for the Dedekind zeta function of $L$, AHC and PCC for Artin L-functions associated to $L/K$, we have that as $x\to \infty$,
+\begin{theorem} Let $L/K$ be a finite Galois extension of number fields with Galois group $G$ and let $\mathcal{C}$ be a subset of $G$ that is invariant under conjugation.
+We have that for all sufficiently large real number $x$, \begin{enumerate} \item[(i)] assuming GRH for the Dedekind zeta function of $L$, \item[(ii)] assuming GRH for the Dedekind zeta function of $L$ and AHC for Artin L-functions associated to $L/K$, \item[(iii)] assuming GRH for the Dedekind zeta function of $L$, AHC and PCC for Artin L-functions associated to $L/K$,

 where $G^{\#}$ denotes the set of conjugacy classes of $G$. \end{enumerate} \end{theorem} \begin{proof} Statement (i) is stated in \cite[Th\'eor\`eme~4, p.~133]{Se81}, (ii) is a reformulation of \cite[Corollary 3.7, p.
 265]{MuMuSa88}, and (iii) is stated in \cite[Theorem 1.2, p.
 402]{MuMuWo18}. \end{proof}